-Best Sega Forever Games
+These are the best Sega Forever games you can play on your phone

 What are your favorite Sega games?

-Are there any Sega titles you want to be added to Sega Forever?
+Are there any Sega titles you want to be added to Sega Forever (cough Sonic 3 and Knuckles cough)?
 What do you think of the games they've released thus far?
-Let us know in the comments!
+It would be amazing if Sega would give this initiative another go, but only time will tell if that ever comes to pass.